-Kilam has worked in the strength and conditioning field for over 10 years.
-He has worked with football athletes from every level and has helped move countless players to the CIS, NCAA and CFL.
+Kilam worked in the strength and conditioning field for over 10 years.
 Prior to 2009, Kilam worked as the director of football for several high-profile sports development companies.
 He supervised one of the country’s biggest football-specific strength and conditioning programs and worked with hundreds of football athletes per year, including the University of Calgary Dinos football team and the Calgary Colts junior team.
 Kilam is certified as a strength and conditioning specialist by the National Strength and Conditioning Association.

 Kilam played linebacker for the University of Alberta from 1997-2001 and was a team captain.
 Kilam graduated with a Bachelor of Physical Education majoring in sport and performance while working at the university’s Athlete Training Center.

-Mark and his wife Andrea have two daughters, Jules and Hennessey.
+Mark and his wife Andrea have two daughters.